KaisTahar/cordDqChecker-MIM/README.md

   - The standard Alpha-ID-SE terminology [1]
   - A reference for tracer diagnoses such as the list provided in [2].

 	[1]   BfArM - Alpha-ID-SE [Internet]. [cited 2022 May 23].
-Available from: https://www.bfarm.de/EN/Code-systems/Terminologies/Alpha-ID-SE/_node.html
+Available from: [BfArM](https://www.bfarm.de/EN/Code-systems/Terminologies/Alpha-ID-SE/_node.html)

-	[2]   List of Tracer Diagnoses Extracted from Alpha-ID-SE Terminology [Internet].
-2022 [cited 2022May 24].
-Available from: https://doi.org/21.11101/0000-0007-F6DF-9
+	[2]   Tahar K, Martin T, Mou Y, et al. Distributed Data Quality Assessment Across CORD-MI Consortia. [doi:10.3205/22gmds116](https://www.egms.de/static/en/meetings/gmds2022/22gmds116.shtml)

 ## Distributed Execution
-We applied our methodology for distributed data quality assessments on synthetic data stored in multiple FHIR servers (see [data curation](https://github.com/KaisTahar/cordDqChecker-MIM/tree/master/PHT/Data/Experiment)). `cordDqChecker` was successfully tested and validated using [Personal Health Train (PHT)](https://websites.fraunhofer.de/PersonalHealthTrain/).
-To create a  PHT image run the command ` sudo docker build -t dq-train .`.
-The FHIR data sets and tools used for data curation are stored in the folder `./PHT/Data/Experiment`.
-The aggregated results are stored in `./PHT/Data/Export`.
+We applied our methodology for distributed data quality assessments on synthetic data stored in multiple FHIR servers.
+The developed DQ-Tools were successfully tested and validated using [Personal Health Train (PHT)](https://websites.fraunhofer.de/PersonalHealthTrain/).
+The aggregated DQ results are stored in `./PHT/Data/Export`.
+To create a  PHT image run the command ` sudo docker build -t dq-train .` from the main folder.
+The FHIR data sets and tools used for data curation are stored in the branch [`methods_dataCuration`](https://github.com/KaisTahar/cordDqChecker-MIM/tree/methods_dataCuration).

 ## Cross-site Reports
-- Here are [examples](https://github.com/KaisTahar/cordDqChecker-MIM/tree/master/PHT/Data/Export) of cross-site reports on data quality generated using sythetic data.
+- Here are [examples](https://github.com/KaisTahar/cordDqChecker-MIM/tree/master/PHT/Data/Export) of cross-site reports on data quality generated using synthetic data.
 - The used references are store in the folder ``` "./PHT/Data/refData" ```

 ## Local Execution
-To analyse your data quality locally go to folder `./Local` and run `cordDqChecker.R` to genrate data quality reports.
+To analyze your data quality locally go to folder `./Local` and run `cordDqChecker.R` to generate data quality reports.

 - The script `cordDqChecker.R` reads data from FHIR server or from supported file formats such as CSV and Excel.
-The path varialbe specifies which dataset should be imported.
+The path variable specifies which data set should be imported.
 For Example you can define your path as following:
   - ```path="http://141.5.101.1:8080/fhir/" ```
   or